Discrimination and sexual harassment

 LGBTI Legal Service gives free legal advice and information to LGBTI clients, including legal advice in relation to discrimination.

-QPILCH Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving anti-discrimination.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court or Federal Court for matters involving anti-discrimination.
 They maybe be able to help with drafting documents and correspondence relating to your legal matter.
 They don’t provide legal representation.